Want the perfect Ford Mustang? It’s not just about appearance – it’s about reliability too.

 Fast forward to 2014, and you’ve got the reliability champ of the generation.
 Fewer recalls mean fewer trips to the dealer and more time burning rubber.

 The 2014 model flexed even harder with engine options.
-We’re talking a 3.7L V6 or a colossal 5.0L V8 churning out 420 hp in the GT.
+We’re talking a 3.7L V6 or a enormous 5.0L V8 churning out 420 hp in the GT.
 That’s not a car; that’s a rocket with wheels.

 The Neutral Year: 2013